-The monitoring results are presented with the data on the case.
-The results start by specifying which monitoring programmes include the substance, how many filters or boreholes have been examined, how many finds have been made (with the detection limit stated) and the number of results over the limit value of 0.1 μ g/L.
+how many finds have been made (with the detection limit stated) and the number of results over the limit value of 0.1 μg/L.

-If there are no results this must be noted such that it can be seen that the area has been investigated.
+If there are no results this must be noreported so such that it can be seen that the area has been investigated.